sigasi/sigasi_insights/content/opinion/five-reasons-why-we-built-eda-tools-eclipse.md

 ## 2. Translation for the basic infrastructure is provided

 Hardly any EDA software comes in languages other than English.
 But when you are using Sigasi, most of the text on your screen is provided by Eclipse, not by Sigasi.
 As a result, you can have 95% of the tool translated, just like that.
-And maybe we'll provide Japanese translations some day. \[[/tech/installing-translations-eclipse]\]
+And maybe we'll provide Japanese translations some day. \[[Installing translations for Eclipse](/tech/installing-translations-eclipse)\]

 ## 3. Revision systems provided